Pages Tagged With: "education"

 Looking for something different on your plate?
 We asked DNREC folks to share their most wildly delicious recipes for harvested game.

-The Delaware Sportsmen Against Hunger program is once again providing venison to people in need, an annual tradition during the holidays.
+The Delaware Hunters Against Hunger program is once again providing venison to people in need, an annual tradition during the holidays.
+The initiative has distributed almost 328 tons of venison to local food banks since 1996, totaling about 2.62 million meals.

 A photo of the iconic great blue heron took first prize in the Watersheds Photos Contest, sponsored by the DNREC Division of Watershed Stewardship.